nuclei/grid/README.md

 ### `grid-container > *` (First-level children of the grid-container)
 **Breakpoint specific units**
 The following breakpoint specific units are available.
-`1xs`, `1s`, `1m`, `1l`, `1xl`, `1xxl`
+`1s`, `1m`, `1l`

-If you set an items `column="4xs 2m"` it would mean that this items fills 4 columns for the `xs` (and if available `s`) breakpoints and 2 columns for the `m` and bigger.
+If you set an items `column="4s 2l"` it would mean that this items fills 4 columns for the `s` (and if available `m`) breakpoints and 2 columns for the `l` and bigger.

 You may replace the `1` with any number up to the `max-columns` / `max-rows` value.

-#### column
+#### columns
-You may specify an integer for the general amount of columns the item should fill and/or any or all of the breakpoint specific units.
+You may specify an integer for the general amount of columns the item should fill and/or any or all of the breakpoint specific units within the `columns` attribute.

-#### row
+#### rows
-You may specify an integer for the general amount of rows the item should fill and/or any or all of the breakpoint specific units.
+You may specify an integer for the general amount of rows the item should fill and/or any or all of the breakpoint specific units within the `rows` attribute.

 #### start-column
 You may specify an integer for the general column the item should start on and/or any or all of the breakpoint specific units.
-An item with the attributes `column="2" start-column="3"` would start on the 2nd column and extend for 3 columns so it would span the 2nd, 3rd and 4th column.
+An item with the attributes `columns="2" start-column="3"` would start on the 2nd column and extend for 3 columns so it would span the 2nd, 3rd and 4th column.

-A special 0 value e.g. `0xs` is available to reset the offset.
+A special 0 value e.g. `0s` is available to reset the offset.

 #### start-row
 You may specify an integer for the general row the item should start on and/or any or all of the breakpoint specific units.

-A special 0 value e.g. `0xs` is available to reset the offset.
+A special 0 value e.g. `0s` is available to reset the offset.

 ## Element Queries / Breakpoints
-You may defined any or all of the following breakpoints: `xs`, `s`, `m`, `l`, `xl`, `xxl`.
+You may defined any or all of the breakpoints.
 Note that it is advised to use 0 for your lowest breakpoint.
 The breakpoints are used to create **element queries** meaning that a breakpoint will be activated once the `<grid-container>` (*not the page!*) reaches the specified width.
 Only the biggest breakpoint will be used.

 Breakpoints can be defined per `<grid-container>` using the `breakpoints` attribute.
 You must provide a space separated list of integers with the size attached, e.g. `600m` for a medium `m` breakpoint that is activated when the element is reaches a `600px` width.